SABS-R3/module01_se_day2/_episodes/13-visualisation-matplotlib.md

 ## Dealing with Multiple Datasets

-We also have other inflammation datasets, located in FIXME.
+We also have other inflammation datasets, located in the `data` directory.
 Let's try to generate and save visualisations for each of these datasets so we can compare them against each other, to increase our confidence that we have sensible datasets.

 First, we need to have a way of determining a list of all our inflammation data files.
 Their filenames all follow the pattern 'inflammation-XX.csv`, where `XX` refers to the number of that dataset.
 We can use the `glob` library here to help us get these filenames.